admachiano/Getting-and-Cleaning-Data-Course-Project/README.md

   13. Then it uses ddplyr to split the dataframe and calculate the means of the columns with mean and std values.
   14. Then it writes the resulting tidy data to a text file.

 I also uploaded my text file containing the tidy data to this repo in case I had to link to it due to difficulties with how it looked when I uploaded the file directly.
-It looks fine in Notepad++ and when I read it back into R but for some reason directly uploading the file makes it not look right.
-All the variables are clumped together at the top in several rows with the observations below, also clumped together.
+Please download the file and put it into your working directory and use the following code to read it in for inspection: tidydata = read.table("tidy_means.txt").

 Thanks for reading.
 Please go easy on me on the grading.